-From 'Wendy and Peter Pan', the Harvest and Spring Festivals to the annual Nativity and Founder's Day Modern Foreign Languages performances and Class Assemblies, Alleyn's Junior School has a rich and exciting performance programme.
+From 'Alice in Wonderland', the Harvest and Spring Festivals to the annual Nativity and Founder's Day Modern Foreign Languages performances and Class Assemblies, Alleyn's Junior School has a rich and exciting performance programme.

 At Alleyn's Junior School each age group is offered opportunities to develop their skills in performing arts.
 Some activities are part of structured exploration in the classroom, while others form the basis for performance, using material written either by the children or by playwrights.
 By pretending to be someone else, acting allows children to do what comes so naturally to them, which is to use their imaginations and to explore social situations with freedom and security.

 One of the highlights of the school year is the House Spoken English Competition where individual children develop their own performance poetry.
 There are regular theatre visits and pupils also learn about the role of technology in theatre.
 Music, dance and the visual arts combine with drama in the annual Harvest and Spring Festivals, as well as regular class assemblies.

 The premier event of the school year is the Year 6 production, which provides a focal point for celebrating the children's love of drama.
 Most recently in ‘Wendy and Peter Pan’ the children dealt confidently with an ambitious set, multiple changes of costume, hair and makeup and delighted us with their performances.

 Our Christmas show in recent years has been a Christmas themed play by all of the Reception, Year 1 and 2 children, combining a modern day take on Christmas with the Nativity story, to great effect.
 This lovely event in the Junior School Hall is a perfect start to involvement in the dramatic life of the school for our youngest pupils.